Acronym: Pronunciation-dependent style and case

 Some publications choose to capitalize only the first letter of acronyms, reserving all-caps styling for initialisms, writing the pronounced acronyms "Nato" and "Aids" in mixed case, but the initialisms "USA" and "FBI" in all caps.
 For example, this is the style used in The Guardian, and BBC News typically edits to this style (though its official style guide, dating from 2003, still recommends all-caps).
 The logic of this style is that the pronunciation is reflected graphically by the capitalization scheme.
-However, it conflicts with conventional English usage of first-letter upper-casing as a marker of proper names in many cases; e.g. AIDS stands for acquired immuno-deficiency syndrome which is not a proper name, while Aids is in the style of one.
+However, it conflicts with conventional English usage of first-letter upper-casing as a marker of proper names in many cases.
+For example, AIDS stands for acquired immunodeficiency syndrome, which is not a proper name, while Aids is in the style of one.

 Some style manuals also base the letters' case on their number.
 The New York Times, for example, keeps "NATO" in all capitals (while several guides in the British press may render it "Nato"), but uses lower case in "Unicef" (from "United Nations International Children's Emergency Fund") because it is more than four letters, and to style it in caps might look ungainly (flirting with the appearance of "shouting capitals").